Terms and Conditions

 - Membership / candidate number

-- Your payment will be processed though a third party payment gateway, Worldpay.
+Your payment will be processed through a third-party payment gateway.

-- You may be enrolled onto our Online Assessment Portal, so that we can provide you with an online assessment, which is hosted by Questionmark.
-You can find out more their data privacy at https://www.questionmark.com/en-gb/privacy
+- You will be enrolled onto our Online Assessment Portal, so that we can provide you with an online assessment, which is hosted by TestReach.
+Your assessment will also be marked in the TestReach online platform by the IBD Board of Examiners.
+You can find out more their data privacy at https://www.testreach.com/testreach-privacy

-14. Some of your data may also be shared with the following third parties, depending on the revision course /examination you have signed up to:
+- Some of your data may also be shared with the following third parties, depending on the tutorial, course or examination you have signed up to:

 We will rely on the lawful basis of Legitimate Interest to do this, but please let us know if you would rather not have your name published or shared in this way